mod-audio/mod-hw-duoX/README.md

-mod-hw-duo
+mod-hw-duoX
 ===========

 This repository contains the schematics and PCB design files for the MOD Duo X.

 The MOD DuoX bottom-board is done in Kicad 5.
-The other 2 boards (controller board and coreboard adapter) are done in Altium.
+The other board (controller board) is done in Altium.

 Please, use KiCAD 5 to edit the project.